-The art of embroidery had become widespread throughout China by the time of the Han (BC 206 – CD 220) Dynasty.
-Four distinctive styles, or schools, of embroidery emerged in China at that time, though each of them would quite naturally reach its respective pinnacle during a much later period, especially after the blossoming of Silk Road trade with India, the Middle East and Europe had created a market for Chinese embroidery, a market where the demand for ever more intricate embroidery in ever richer patterns would be met by Chinese artisans.
+The art of embroidery was widespread throughout China in the Han Dynasty (BC 206 – AD 220).
+Four distinctive styles, or schools, of embroidery emerged at that time, though each would reach their pinnacle after the blossoming of the Silk Road trade created a demand for Chinese goods.

 The Shu School of Chinese Embroidery

-- It is tightly stitched – a necessity for intricate work (think of high-pixel versus low-pixel resolution),
+- It is tightly stitched — necessary for intricate work (think high-pixel versus low-pixel resolution).

-- It excels in the art of mixing threads in a gradual-to-increasing fashion so as to seemingly effortlessly transition from one solid color to another, and
+- It excels in the art of mixing threads in a gradually increasing fashion to effortlessly transition from one solid color to another.

 The Xiang School of Chinese Embroidery

-- It is deliberately mimics other art forms such as painting, engraving and calligraphy, which itself became a form of painting,
+- It deliberately mimics other art forms such as painting, engraving and calligraphy.

-- It specializes in a satin look, i.e., the depictions have very soft, very smooth surfaces, achieved partly due to the choice of materials, the sheer size of the solid-color areas, and the selection of motifs, and
+- It specializes in a satin look, the depictions have very soft, smooth surfaces.

-- Its motifs are typically "broad-brush" human, bird and animal figures and landscapes, among which depictions of lions and tigers – especially the latter – dominate.
+- Its motifs are typically "broad-brush" humans, birds, animals, and landscapes, among which depictions of lions and tigers dominate.

 The Su School of Chinese Embroidery

-- It is renowned for its refinement, i.e., its clearly demarcated – yet delicate – lines, and its elegant and tasteful overall design,
+- It is renowned for its refinement, its clearly demarcated, delicate lines and its elegant, tasteful overall design.

-- It is tightly stitched, not unlike Shu embroidery, and makes use of a thin needle to produce meticulously crafted patterns,
+- It is tightly stitched, similar to Shu embroidery, and uses a thin needle to produce meticulously crafted patterns.

-- Its colors are not monochromatic, but consist of the proper mix of different colored threads so as to achieve the desired hue, in much the same way that a painter mixes various colors to achieve a given hue, and
+- Its colors are not monochromatic, but consist of the proper mix of different colored threads so as to achieve the desired hue.

-- It is "reversible" (from the middle of the Qing Dynasty and onward), like Xiang embroidery, though the best Su embroidery masters produced a double-sided embroidery whose reverse side was the mirror image of the front side, a technique that requires great skill.
+- It is "reversible" like Xiang embroidery, though the best Su embroidery masters produced double-sided embroidery where the reverse side was a mirror image of the front.

 The Yue School of Chinese Embroidery

-- It takes as its most common motifs mythical creatures such as sun-worshipping birds, dragons and phoenixes, as well as less mythical motifs such as flowers.
-It is also sometimes produced not on a background of silk, but of cotton.
+- It takes as its most common motifs mythical creatures such as sun-worshipping birds, dragons and phoenixes.

-Yue embroideries are as richly colorful as any other school of Chinese embroidery.
-They are especially popular with Chinese expat communities all over the world, including the closer-to-home Chinese expat communities in Hong Kong and Macao.
+It is especially popular with Chinese expat communities all over the world.
 Yue embroidery has also won many prizes, including prizes at international expositions.
-Some of the older exemplars of Yue embroidery fetch outrageous prices at international auctions such as Christies and Sotheby's whenever they appear.
+Some of the older exemplars of Yue embroidery fetch outrageous prices at international auctions such as Christie's and Sotheby's whenever they appear.